botpress/documentation-v12/docs/business-apps/hitl-next/comments-on-conversations.md

 ---
 id: comments-on-conversations
-sidebar_position: 1
+title: Comments on Conversations
 ---

-# Comments On Conversations

 ---------------

-:::note

-Hi
+:::caution

+Hi!
+Sorry, but this page is under construction!

 :::